How to choose a B2B SEO agency: A checklist for UK marketing teams

 If this is you, consider looking for an SEO provider who can work with your internal team, either setting strategy and then optimising content that your team writes, or training your employees in the ways of SEO as you go along.

-Consider how well the agency understands your business model
+Consider how well the agency works to understand your business model

 A B2B SEO strategy should begin with your business, not a list of keywords.